aws-samples/aws-secure-environment-accelerator/docs/installation/customization-index.md

       - Update version based on the selected ami-id version from the Private Marketplace
 - For `management`, review and update the following:
   - `mandatory-account-configs/management/account-name`: "ASEA-Main"
-    - Check your Organization Management (root) account name, if it is not set to ASEA-Main, then replace this property with your account name
+    - Update this field with your Organization Management (root) account name, if it is not set to ASEA-Main.
   - `mandatory-account-configs/management/iam/users`
     - the names of your break-glass and ASEA operation users

 ### 1.5.3.
-1.5.3 Workload Account Configs
+Workload Account Configs

 As mentioned in the Installation Guide, we recommend not adding more than 1 or 2 workload accounts to the config file during the initial deployment as it will increase risks of hitting a limit.
 Once the Accelerator is successfully deployed, add the additional accounts back into the config file and rerun the state machine.